awestruct/awestruct.github.io/extensions/textile/usage.md

 layout: default
 ---

-# `Textile` Extension

-Textile is one of the markup languages supported by Awestruct.
-This extension doesn't add support for textile, but rather extends the behavior of Textile itself.

 The implementation that Awestruct uses is RedCloth.
 It's possible to customize Textile using RedCloth in two ways:

 * Define block tags